- Country or region

 - Economic PartnershipsNegotiations and agreementsTrade policy

-The East African Community (Burundi, Kenya, Rwanda, Tanzania, and Uganda) finalised the negotiations for an Economic Partnership Agreement (EPA) with the EU on 16 October 2014.
+The East African Community (Burundi, Kenya, Rwanda, Tanzania, and Uganda) finalised negotiations for an Economic Partnership Agreement (EPA) with the EU on 16 October 2014.

-Kenya and Rwanda signed the EPA in September 2016, and Kenya has ratified it.
-For the EPA to enter into force, the three remaining EAC members need to sign and ratify the agreement.
+Kenya and Rwanda signed the EPA in September 2016, and Kenya ratified it.
+However, the EPA could not be applied as it required signature and ratification by all the EAC countries.

 South Sudan became the sixth member of the EAC in September 2016.

 - Exports to the EU from the East African Community are mainly coffee, cut flowers, tea, tobacco, fish and vegetables.

 - Imports from the EU into the region are dominated by machinery and mechanical appliances, equipment and parts, vehicles and pharmaceutical products.